djaus2/Connect2WiFi/README.md

   - Can flash it and read from flash etc.
 2. Refactored to code so as to use a namespace for functional code
  - Simplifies reuse
+3. Refactored code again so is simple to add additional data entities to be stored
+  - Also Pipe | is used as delimeter instead of minus - as that is is used in some datas.

 ---